8p/EightPointsGuzzleBundle/README.md

 composer require eightpoints/guzzle-bundle
 ```

-To use the newest (maybe unstable) version, please add following into your composer.json:
+To use the newest (maybe unstable) version please add following into your composer.json:

 ``` json
 {